Does The Fertility Center require a referral to schedule an appointment?

 Will I stay a patient at The Fertility Center once I am pregnant?

-You will have blood tests and ultrasounds to determine appropriate growth of the pregnancy before you are released.
-Typically you will not be discharged to your OB/GYN until 8-10 weeks of pregnancy.
+You will have blood tests and early obstetric ultrasounds to determine appropriate progression of the pregnancy before you are released.
+Typically, you will not be released to your OB/GYN until 8-10 weeks of pregnancy.

 Should I get the Flu Shot?